As a volunteer you can make a positive difference by using surfing as a tool to change the lives of Cape Town's underprivileged children.

 You have the opportunity to join in with the social activities organised by our Social Club.

-Activities could be: City Tour, Visiting Table Mountain, a tour to Cape of Good Hope, transfer to nightspot: Long Street, Waterkant, Waterfront, a 3 Day Garden Route, Safari and Bungee (on weekends), Sunset Boat Cruise, Shark Diving, visiting the Winelands etc.
+Activities can be: City Tour, Visiting Table Mountain, a tour to Cape of Good Hope, transfer to nightspot: Long Street, Waterkant, Waterfront, a 3 Day Garden Route, Safari and Bungee (on weekends), Sunset Boat Cruise, Shark Diving, visiting the Winelands etc.